deliveroo/routemaster/README.md

 Authenticating with the root key,

-    >> DELETE /api_keys/:token
+    >> DELETE /api_tokens/:token

 Always returns status 204, and deletes the API token if it exists.
-Note that this does _not_ cause the corresponding subscriber to become unsubscribed.
+Note that this does _not_ cause the corresponding subscriber (if any) to become unsubscribed.

 ### Publication (creating topics)

-There is no need to explicitely create topics; they will be when pushing the first event to the bus.
+There is no need to explicitly create topics; they will be when pushing the first event to the bus.

 **ONLY ONE CLIENT CAN PUSH EVENTS TO A TOPIC**: all but the first client to push to a given topic will see their requests met with errors.

 ### Pushing